Check your eligibility

 - Fiji, and

-It is important that you discuss sanctions that may be applicable to your proposed research with Federation University.
+It is important that you discuss sanctions that may be applicable to your proposed research with us.
 There may be a delay in your capacity to commence a research degree at Federation University Australia where approval for your research project needs to be sought.